 - If vector graphics sounds like a spaceship characteristic, go to out Vector Graphics section and read all about it.

 - Are you into graphics?
 Then you should visit our Essential Graphic & Design Software Hub for more options and sugestions.

-After a little over three years in development, open-source vector editor Inkscape 1.0 is finally out.
+After over three years of development, the open-source vector editor Inkscape 1.0 is finally out.

-That 3 years wait was not in vain as Inkscape 1.0 comes with a lot of improvement starting with the use of a more recent version of the software used to build the editor’s user interface (namely GTK+3).
+That 3 years wait was not in vain as Inkscape 1.0 comes with a lot of improvement starting with using a more recent version of the software used to build the editor’s user interface (GTK+3).

 Download the new Inkscape 1.0 and learn about what’s new

 First, you will appreciate the new reorganized toolbox, with many new and improved Live Path Effect (LPE) features.
 You’ve got a new searchable LPE selection dialog that looks a lot better, and it comes with descriptions, and now you can mark your favorite LPEs.

 The developers say that you will also notice performance improvements when you need to edit node-heavy objects, using the Objects dialog, and when grouping/ungrouping.